BenMan95/WebsiteProject/README.md

-﻿# csci4131-project
+﻿# website-project

-An implementation of a social media website in Express.js.
+A simple implementation of a social media website in Express.js.

 ## Features
 - Users can register/login/logout with username and password